mgcth/mladen/content/posts/ifk-smhi.md

 target="_blank">ifk-smhi</a>,
 a Python package for interfacing a subset of
 <a href="https://opendata.smhi.se/apidocs/" target="_blank">SMHI APIs</a>,
 has been released.
-The docs can be found here
+The docs can be found
 <a href="https://ingenjorsarbeteforklimatet.se/ifk-smhi/" target="_blank">
 here</a>.